NotAShelf/nvf/docs/manual/configuring/dags.md

 type which is borrowed from home-manager's extended library.
 This type is most used for topologically sorting strings.
 The DAG type allows the attribute set entries to express dependency relations among themselves.
-This can, for example, be used to control the order of configuration sections in your `configRC` or `luaConfigRC`.
+This can, for example, be used to control the order of configuration sections in your `luaConfigRC`.

 The below section, mostly taken from the [home-manager manual](https://raw.githubusercontent.com/nix-community/home-manager/master/docs/manual/writing-modules/types.md)